mobilemind/js2uri/README.md

 ## Documentation
 An elaborated `Gruntfile.js` follows below to clarify expectations and options relating to `js2uri`.
 Note that as of js2uri v1.3.0 the [grunt] 0.4.x target data formats are supported for specifying files.
-See [gruntjs wiki - Inside Multi Tasks: this.file].
+See [gruntjs documentation - Configuring Tasks: files].

 ```javascript
 ...